 Here’s a little roundup of the most quirky, offbeat, and one of a kind graphic novels I’ve read and loved.
-These books were previously scattered around the blog, but I wanted to make a little space for when you’re looking for something different and unique.
-Hope you find something to enjoy!
+(Disclosure: Amazon links are affiliate links.)

-This is one of the funniest books I’ve read in a good long while, but it’s more than humor.
-Whatever your faith or lack thereof, Rabbi Harvey is one of those teachers that we can all benefit from.
-The wacky antics of his neighbors (and rivals) are no match for his smarts.
 There are moments where my husband and I literally laughed out loud, and there are moments that you need a minute to process because there’s so much depth – in so few words!
 It’s a remarkable book with a lot of heart.
-We bought the whole series after checking the first volume out from the library, and it’s one of my favorite re-reads.
-There are three books in the series.
-The second is less wacky than the first, and the third is a balance between the two, and we enjoy them all.
+We bought the whole series after checking the first volume out from the library.
+The second book is less wacky than the first, the third is a balance between the two, and we enjoy them all.

 “It’s beautiful,” I thought to myself when I finished it.
 C-Man said, when he was halfway through it: “It’s like a Shel Silverstein book gone totally mad, and I’ve never read anything even remotely like it.”
 The title of the book would have you believe that the gigantic beard is evil, but is it really?
 Dave, on whose face it suddenly grows one day, sure thinks so.
 It costs him his job and his freedom on the island of Here, where everything is neat and orderly.
 The beard is not neat or orderly.
 The beard is against everything that Here stands for.

 The back cover calls this book a parable, and that’s clearly true, but it’s an understated one.
 I think this would make a great book club discussion, because there is so much going on with Dave, his community, and the much bigger themes at play.